-2.5 Services Publicized
+2.7 Services Publicized

 - a.
 Each service program must publicize the service(s) in order to facilitate access by all older persons, which, at a minimum, shall include being easily identified in local telephone directories. - b.
-Each program must utilize a means of prioritizing services in order to target isolated older persons or persons in greatest social and economic need. - c.
 Services must be publicized to the population the Service Partner plans to reach by utilizing means of publicity most effective in reaching the target population (i.e., those in greatest economic or social need with particular attention to low-income minority individuals, P.L.
+98-459).

-98-459). - d.
-Any promotional materials, including films, slides, books, reports, including annual reports, pamphlets, papers, or articles in printed format or per social media (e.g. Facebook and websites) based on activities receiving support under the contract, shall contain acknowledgment of ACLS, AAAWM and funding through State appropriations or the Older Americans Act, either through the use of logos or written description. - e.
-AAAWM, ACLS, and the Administration on Aging reserve the option to receive, free of charge, up to three copies of any publication published as a part of the contract. - f.
-Where activities under the contract result in a book or other copyrighted material, the author is free to obtain a copyright, but AOA, ACLSand AAAWM reserve a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use all such material.
+- c.
+Any promotional materials, including films, slides, books, reports, including annual reports, pamphlets, papers, or articles in printed format or per social media (e.g. Facebook and websites) based on activities receiving support - under the contract, shall contain acknowledgment of ACLS, AAAWM and funding through State appropriations or the Older Americans Act, either through the use of logos or written description. - d.
+AAAWM, ACLS, and the Administration on Aging reserve the option to receive, free of charge, up to three copies of any publication published as a part of the contract. - e.
+Where activities under the contract result in a book or other copyrighted material, the author is free to obtain a copyright, but AOA, ACLS and AAAWM reserve a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use all such material.

-2.6 Older Persons at Risk
+2.8 Older Persons at Risk

-Each service program shall have a written procedure in place to bring to the attention of appropriate officials for follow-up condition or circumstances that place the older person or the household of the older person in imminent danger (e.g., situations of abuse or neglect).
-Adult Protective Services Number is 855-444-3911.
+Each service program shall have a written procedure in place to bring to the attention of appropriate officials for follow-up conditions or circumstances that place the older person or the household of the older person in imminent danger (e.g., situations of abuse or neglect).
+Adult Protective Services operates a 24-hour toll-free phone line for reports: 855-444-3911.

-2.7 Disaster Response
+2.9 Disaster Response

-Each service program must have established, written emergency protocols or both responding to a disaster and undertaking appropriate activities to assist victims to recover from a disaster, depending upon the resources and structures available
+Each service program must have established, written emergency protocols for both responding to a disaster and undertaking appropriate activities to assist victims to recover from a disaster, depending upon the resources and structures available.